izzyreal/vmpc-docs/controls.rst

 Open window           :kbd:`I`
 ===================== ==================

 Hold one modifier -- :kbd:`Shift`, :kbd:`Ctrl`, or :kbd:`Alt/Option` -- to turn the DATA wheel 10 steps.
 Hold two modifiers to turn it 100 steps, and hold three to turn it 1000 steps.
-In the :code:`TRIM`, :code:`LOOP` and :code:`ZONE` screens, the number of steps per combination of modifiers are tailored to the sound length: the longer the sound, the bigger the number of steps.
+In the :code:`TRIM`, :code:`LOOP` and :code:`ZONE` screens, the number of steps per combination of modifiers is tailored to the sound length: the longer the sound, the bigger the number of steps.

 Pads
 ++++